KristinaGagalova/MycoProcessor/docs/source/annotate-pangenome.rst

 ===================================

-**Annotate-pangenome** is a gene annotation workflow which produces representative pan-gene sets from multiple isolate genomes.
+**Annotate-pangenome** is a gene annotation workflow which produces a pan-gene set of representative CDS/protein sequences from multiple isolate genomes.
 The workflow accounts for the possibility that some isolates may have more available evidence for annotation (here termed 'reference isolates') than others ('alternate isolates'), and is executed dynamically depending on provided inputs.